dji-sdk/Onboard-SDK/Onboard_API_Doc/en/Appendix.md

 **the lowest 3 bits in control_mode_byte decide the horizontal frame and yaw frame.*
 *xx presents horizontal frame，00 means ground frame，01 means body frame.*
-*y presents yaw frame，0 means ground frame，1 means body frame*
+*y presents yaw frame，0 means ground frame，1 means body frame.*

 ***In this combination，if all input data is '0', the UAV will brake and hold in a self-balance status at a fixed  position.*